matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 2. Combined JSON.
 3. Free-form output.

-All three modes use the standard JSON `solc` interface internally which helps to reduce the complexity of the `zksolc` interface and facilitate testing.
+All three modes use the standard JSON `solc` interface internally, which reduces the complexity of the `zksolc` interface and facilitates testing.

 #### Standard JSON

 The `zksolc` standard JSON I/O workflow closely follows that of the official `solc` compiler.
-However, `zksolc` does not support a significant part of the JSON workflow, specifically EVM configuration settings which have no representation in the zkEVM architecture.
+However, `zksolc` does not support EVM configuration settings which have no representation in the zkEVM architecture.

-Additional zkEVM data is supported by `zksolc`, but omitted when passed to `solc`:
+Additional zkEVM data is supported by `zksolc`, but is omitted when passed to `solc`:

 - `settings/optimizer/enabled`: enables the LLVM optimizer.
-Disabling only makes sense for prototyping and debugging.
+Disabling optimization only makes sense for prototyping and debugging.
 - `settings/optimizer/mode`: sets the optimization mode.
 Available values: `0`, `1`, `2`, `3`, `s`, `z`.
-Default
+The default
 setting is `3`.
 See [LLVM optimizer](./llvm.md#optimizer).

 Unsupported sections of the input JSON, ignored by `zksolc`: